-posted this on July 17, 2012 03:54 am
+posted this on July 17, 2012 03:54 AM

-The Swap.com Valet Service is operated by Netcycler Inc.
+Swap.com is operated by Netcycler Inc.

 Swap.com was originally started in 2004 by a company called Swaptree, but the service was acquired by Netcycler in August 2012.
 Netcycler is an international company based in Finland, Europe.
 Netcycler Inc. is the US subsidiary of Netcycler and is located near Chicago at

 While the main focus of the historical Swap.com services was on swapping entertainment media like DVD's, CD's, books and games, Netcycler has developed unique technology for enabling multi-party swapping of any type of items.
 Mathematically speaking the Netcycler Trade Ring technology can make swaps three orders of magnitude more likely compared to traditional one-to-one swaps.
 Building the trade rings requires heavy duty computing in the background, but directly benefits the users who want to find swap opportunities.
-The Swap.com Valet Service uses trade ring technology in the background to make successful swaps more likely for its users.
+Swap.com uses trade ring technology in the background to make successful swaps more likely for its users.

 Netcycler's vision is to develop Swap.com to become the world's first consumer-to-consumer department store, letting users leverage more value from the things they already own and to acquire things they need very cost efficiently.